Aliyat11/NoorAI/README.md

 # NoorAI
-Noor AI is a voice-enabled college assistant designed to help students with studying, CV tips, and academic support in a conversational way.
+Noor AI is a voice-enabled college assistant designed to support students with studying, CV tips, and academic journey in a conversational way.

-Noor AI is a voice-enabled virtual college assistant built to support university students with their academic journey.

 It helps with: